DanielAlexanderTorres817/Simple-2D-Scene/README.md

 - **Earth Rotation:** The Earth rotates slowly along the z-axis, simulating planetary rotation.
 - **Traveler Orbit:** A traveler object orbits around the Earth, creating a simulation of space objects in motion.
 - **Ship and Ghost Animation:** The scene features a ship that moves along an elliptical path.
 Depending on its position, the ghost object is rendered instead of the ship.
 The ship scales based on its z-position to simulate depth.
+The ghost is scaled with respect to the ship.
 - **Animated Background:** The background cycles through 8 space-themed PNG images to create the illusion of movement in space.
 - **Shader Program:** GLSL shaders are used to handle texture mapping and transformations.
 - **SDL-based Input Handling:** Basic input handling is implemented to manage the program's state.